Super-stability in the Student-Project Allocation Problem with Ties: An algorithm for SPA-ST under super-stability

-We now present the following results regarding the correctness of \texttt{Algorithm { SPA-ST-}super}.
-The first of these results deals with the fact that no super-stable pair is deleted during the execution of the algorithm.
-In what follows, $I$ is an instance of { SPA-ST}, $(s_i, p_j)$ is an acceptable pair in $I$ and $l_k$ is the lecturer who offers $p_j$. \begin{restatable}[]{lemma}{nopairdeletion} If a pair $(s_i, p_j)$ is deleted during the execution of \texttt{Algorithm { SPA-ST-}super}, then $(s_i, p_j)$ does not belong to any super-stable matching in $I$. \end{restatable}
+We now present a series of results concerning the correctness of Algorithm {\sf SPA-ST-super}.
+The first of these results deals with the fact that no super-stable pair is deleted during an execution of the algorithm.
+In what follows, $I$ is an instance of {\sc spa-st}, $(s_i, p_j)$ is an acceptable pair in $I$ and $l_k$ is the lecturer who offers $p_j$. \begin{restatable}[]{lemma}{nopairdeletion} If a pair $(s_i, p_j)$ is deleted during an execution of Algorithm {\sf SPA-ST-super}, then $(s_i, p_j)$ does not belong to any super-stable matching in $I$. \end{restatable}